This is the privacy statement of awakebliss.com

 Booking details are the data about the tour/retreat that you purchased from us.
 For instance, tour/retreat information (tour/retreat name, destination, price, etc.), data about any specific medical conditions we need to consider, additional hotel/flight bookings made on your behalf (number of nights, type of room, price, etc.).

-To book an airline ticket we need your passport number for certain destinations.
+To book an airline or other travel ticket we need your passport number for certain destinations.
 You can also enter customer numbers of third parties (e.g. your frequent flyer number) if you want to qualify for the relevant privileges or other benefits.
 With your consent, we save these numbers and your travel preferences (e.g. whether you travel for personal or business purposes and what your favorite airport is) in your AwakeBliss account.

 When you purchase a retreat/tour, you are forwarded to the payment page (within AwakeBliss) to complete your order.
 To complete this payment, you must enter your payment details, e.g. a bank account or credit card number.
 We do not keep any of this data (nor are the details visible to us), the payment processor offers a secure payment gateway which makes this information invisible from us.